 Oppo: Camp was the greatest experience I’ve ever had.
 All summer long, I was surrounded by incredible people (campers and staff), I learned new skills and, most of all, I felt like I made a difference.
 Working at camp provided me with such immense feelings of joy and pride because I got to see not only my campers grow and overcome their fears, but I also felt myself growing and becoming more confident.
 Every single person at camp is incredibly positive, and I never once felt uncomfortable or unwelcome – there’s no place quite like it.

-Cupcake: I cannot describe my camp experience.
-It has honestly changed my life.
+Cupcake: It has honestly changed my life.
 I have been lucky enough to have five summers of a lifetime at camp, met the most inspiring, kind and genuine friends, as well as making memories I will treasure for the rest of my life.
-My outlook on the world has changed because of my experiences at camp, the people I have met and the amazing campers that keep you laughing everyday minute you are with them.
+My outlook on the world has changed because of my experiences at camp; the people I have met and the amazing campers keep you laughing every minute you are with them.

 What advice would you give an international applicant coming to camp for the first time?

 Oppo: Don’t be nervous, be excited – this summer will change your life!
 One key thing I would suggest is to really make use of Tweek (training week) to get to know everyone on the staff (not just other counselors).
 It will really help you feel comfortable, knowing that you are surrounded by so many talented, friendly and positive individuals who are in the same boat as you.
 It also gives you the opportunity to play the international card and really begin to form long lasting friendships with people from all over the world.